modesttree/Projeny/README.md

 TBD

-## <a id="common-workflows"></a>Common Workflows
+## <a id="faq"></a>Frequently Asked Questions

-#### <a id="workflow-create-package"></a>1.
-Create a new package
+#### <a id="workflow-create-package"></a>How do I create a new package?

+* Method 1 - Using the Package Manager
+    * Click the menu item `Projeny -> Package Manager`
+    * Go to the Packages section by pressing left arrow
+    * Click the new button
+    * Enter name for your package
+    * Add your package to your project by dragging it to either Assets or Plugins on the right

+* Method 2 - Manually
     * Go to the UnityPackages directory
     * Create a new folder with the name of your package
     * Done.
 You can now refer to this package by its folder name
-* (optional) Add a package.ini file to your new folder
+    * (optional) Add a ProjenyPackage.yaml file to your new folder
         * This can be used to declare some dependencies for this package, or flag it for use with only specific platforms, etc.
-    * See <a href="#package-yaml">here</a> for the full package.ini reference
+        * See <a href="#package-yaml">here</a> for the full ProjenyPackage.yaml reference

-#### <a id="workflow-create-project"></a>2.
-Create a new project
+#### <a id="workflow-create-project"></a>How do I create a new project?

-* Go to the UnityProjects directory
+* Method 1 - Within Unity
+    * Click the menu item `Projeny -> Change Project -> New...`
-* Create a new directory with the name of your project
+    * Enter the name for your new project
-* Create a Project.yaml file in your new directory
-    * Add the names of the packages you want to include inside the Project.yaml (see <a href="#projectini">here</a> for full Project.yaml reference)
-* Add a .gitignore or a .svnignore or a .p4ignore or whatever file applies to the source control that you're using to your project directory
-    * This is important because the actual unity projects themselves should always be fully ignored by source control
-    * See the sample projects for an example of a .gitignore to use

-#### <a id="workflow-add-package"></a>3.
-Add a package to an existing project
+    * Open the Package Manager again to add packages
+    * Done

+* Method 2 - Command Line
+    * Enter command prompt / powershell at the same directory where your `Projeny.yaml` file is
+    * Execute `prj --project MyNewProject --createProject` (or the shortened form `prj -p MyNewProject -cpr`)
-* Open up the Project.yaml file for your project
+    * Done.
+You can now open your project in unity
-* Add a new line underneath "packages" or "pluginPackages" with the name of the package you want to add (see <a href="#projectini">here</a> for full Project.yaml reference)
+    * (optional) Add a ProjenyProject.yaml file to your new folder (see <a href="#projectini">here</a> for full Project.yaml reference)
-* <a href="#workflow-process-projectini">Update the directory links</a>

-#### <a id="workflow-remove-package"></a>4.
-Remove a package from an existing project
-* Open up the Project.yaml file for your project
-* Delete the line with the package you want to remove
-* <a href="#workflow-process-projectini">Update the directory links</a>

-#### <a id="workflow-update-custom-solution"></a>4.
-The visual studio solution has become out of sync with the file system.
-* This can occur when adding/removing C# files within Unity, when adding/removing C# files directly from the file system, when adding/removing packages to your Project.yaml, etc.
-* From within your Unity project, select the menu item `Projeny -> Custom Solution -> Update`
-* Note that you can also do this from the command line with `upm -p YourProject -ucs -uus` (see <a href="#commandline-updateCustomSolution">here</a> for details on these command line flags)

-#### <a id="workflow-optimize-compile-time"></a>5.
-Speeding up the compile time of your project
-* Open up the Project.yaml file for your project
-* Move the packages that you are currently working on to be underneath the `packages` category
-* Move all other package to be underneath the `packagePlugins` category
-* <a href="#workflow-process-projectini">Update the directory links</a>

-#### <a id="workflow-process-projectini"></a>6.
-You've made changes to your Project.yaml
-* From within Unity, execute the menu item `Projeny -> Update Links`
-* Note: You can also do this from the command line with `upm -p YourProject -ul` (see <a href="#commandline-updateLinks">here</a> for details on these command line flags)
-* (optional) <a href="#workflow-update-custom-solution">Update your custom solution</a> to show the new files

 ## <a id="command-line-reference"></a>Command Line Reference